rycus86/docker-pygen/README.md

 ## Updating the target file

-The application listens for Docker *start*, *stop* and *die* events from containers and schedules an update.
+The application listens for Docker *start*, *stop* and *die* events by default (can be configured for others) from containers and schedules an update.
 If the generated content didn't change and the target already has the same content then the process stops.